-Using the Hand of Omega, the Time Lords could speed up the development of stars.
-One such star had been turned into a black hole and was kept under the Panopticon as the Eye of Harmony to power the civilisation of the Time Lords.
+Using the legendary Hand of Omega, the Time Lords could speed up the development of stars.
+One such star had been turned into a black hole and was kept under the Panopticon as the Eye of Harmony to power the civilization of the Time Lords.

 Weaponry and Defences

-Despite being one of the most powerful species in the universe, the Time Lords had little in the way of defences and their offensive technology was lagging behind many other civilisations.
+Despite being one of the most powerful and advanced species in the universe, the Time Lords had little in the way of defences and their offensive technology was lagging behind many other civilizations until the Time War.
 This may be due in part to the transduction barrier, which covered the planet and which was almost completely impenetrable by outside forces or their general policy of non-interference.
 As such, when they were invaded by the Sontarans, they were unable to defend themselves with their regular stasers and the Fourth Doctor needed to use an ancient Time Lord weapon called the De-mat Gun.
 Few Time Lords, even Chancellery Guards, had any real combat experience.
-During the Last Great Time War the Capitol was protected by a set of Dual Turrets set around it, they were used to destroy attacking ships.
+However, during the Last Great TIme War, the Time Lords seem to have developed extremely powerful weapons capable of easily destroying entire planets, galaxies and possibly the space-time itself.
+During the Time War, the Capitol was protected by Sky Trenches and a set of Dual Turrets set around itthat were used to destroy attacking ships.

 Some other Time Lord technology includes the Matrix , Validium, the Genesis Ark and the Chameleon Arch.